-- 1. Context analysis: the extent to which the proposal, especially the defined problem and objective, reflect context analysis findings- situation of marginalized group targeted in the proposal. - 2.
+- 1. Context analysis: the extent to which the proposal, especially the defined problem and objective, reflects context analysis findings. - 2.
 Project Success analysis - The extent to which the project provides a description of outcomes, outputs, proposed activities and resources, and a clear link has been established between the outputs to be achieved and the resources necessary to do so. - Risks, monitoring and corrective action: satisfactory risk management is in place, consisting of a satisfactory risk analysis and a satisfactory system for monitoring and corrective action. - 3.
 Value-for-money: the degree to which the project will efficiently utilize resources to undertake the activities and attain the outputs.